swiss-territorial-data-lab/proj-rooftops/README.md

 The following scripts are used to segment the LiDAR point cloud:
 1. `retrieve_point_clouds.py`: downloads the point clouds,
-2. `prepare_data.py`: reads and filters the roofs of the selected EGID in the point clouds,
+2. `prepare_data.py`: reads and filters the roofs of the selected EGIDs in the point clouds,
 3. `pcd_segmentation.py`: segments the point clouds in planes and clusters,
 4. `vectorization.py`: creates 2D polygons from the segmented point clouds,
 5. `post_processing.py`: merges the results for the pitched and other roofs together and simplifies the geometry of the detections,